Sichuan (pop 84 million) November 2014

 Tentative WHS:

-Archaeological Sites of the Ancient Shu State: Site at Jinsha and Joint Tombs of Boat- shaped Coffins in Chengdu City, Sichuan Province; Site of Sanxingdui in Guanghan City, Sichuan Province 29C.BC-5C.BC (29/01/2013)
+Archaeological Sites of the Ancient Shu State: Site at Jinsha and Joint Tombs of Boat-shaped Coffins in Chengdu City, Sichuan Province; Site of Sanxingdui in Guanghan City, Sichuan Province 29C.BC-5C.BC (29/01/2013)

 Heaven Pit and Ground Seam Scenic Spot (Xiaozhai Tiankeng) (29/11/2001)

 In Fengjie County of Chongqing Municipality is the world’s deepest sinkhole – 626m long, 537m wide, and 511-662m deep, with vertical walls.
 Its volume is 119,349,000 m³ and the area of its opening is 274,000 m².
 This material has been dissolved and carried away by the river.
-The sinkhole is a doubly nested structure—the upper bowl is 320 meters (1,050 ft) deep, the lower bowl is 342 meters (1,122 ft) deep.
+The sinkhole is a doubly nested structure—the upper bowl is 320 meters (1,050 ft) deep, and the lower bowl is 342 meters (1,122 ft) deep.
 Between both these steps is a sloping ledge.
 In the rainy season, a waterfall can be seen at the mouth of the sinkhole.

 A 2,800-step staircase has been constructed in order to facilitate tourism.
 The Tiankeng formed over the Difeng cave, which in turn had been formed by a powerful underground river which still flows underneath the sinkhole.
 The underground river is approximately 8.5 km where it falls 364 metres.
 1,285 species of plants, including ginkgo, and many rare animals like the clouded leopard have been found in the sinkhole.